saraswatpuneet/MRC_Thoughts/README.md

 # MRC_Thoughts
-Some posts around MRC and its usages
+Some posts around MRC and its usages and ideation